Küstendorf Film and Music Festival: 2011

 The fourth edition of the festival took place from 5th until 11 January with the opening ceremony inspired by a scene from Fellini's Amarcord featuring Nele Karajlić dressed in a bear costume and Vrelo girls followed by Serbian Minister of Culture Nebojša Bradić officially proclaiming the festival open.
 Serbian government's Ministry of Culture contributed RSD25 million (~€250,000) for this year's festival including the addition of Dom pisaca (Writers' Center) at Drvengrad.

 Abbas Kiarostami was the main guest and a retrospective of his films — Close-Up, Taste of Cherry, Where Is the Friend's Home?, and Through the Olive Trees — was screened.

 Additionally the festival was visited by Gael García Bernal, Nikita Mikhalkov, Boris Mitić, Jan Hřebejk, and Petr Jarchovsky.

 The 3-person jury presided by the Wild Bunch founder Vincent Maraval (with professor Iva Draškić Vićanović and producer Richard Brick rounding out the trio) awarded the Golden Egg to young Russian author Sonya Karpunina for The Chance.
 The Silver Egg went to Polish director Julia Kolberger for Tomorrow I’ll be Gone, and the Bronze Egg went to Serbian Ognjen Isailović for Golden League.

 The festival saw musical performances from: Beogradski Sindikat, Ngoma Africa Band from Tanzania, Manouchka Orkestär from France, Andre Williams, and Farmers Market from Norway.

 The festival featured controversy in regards to the appearance of Serbian documentary filmmaker Boris Malagurski.
-Despite being announced as guest whose travel costs and stay were to be covered by the festival with his documentary The Weight of Chains scheduled to screen after Kusturica reportedly saw it and liked it, Malagurski ended up essentially getting uninvited from the festival with his film removed from the screening schedule without explanation.
-Inquiring as to what happened, Malagurski contacted the same contacts within Küstendorf organization that booked him at the festival in the first place, but reportedly got a non-specific answer that "things have gotten difficult, the decision is no longer ours".
-In January 2015 Malagurski spoke about the episode: "According to information I was able to obtain, the person responsible for The Weight of Chains not getting screened at Küstendorf is Nebojša Bradić, then culture minister and member of G17+, a political party the movie is critical of.
-It's unfortunate, really, one would think a party supposedly advocating European and Western values would not specifically go out of its way to silence free speech, freedom of thought, and pluralism, which is exactly what they did in this instance.
-I was also a bit disappointed that Kusturica, a world-renowned director with so much acclaim and stature, caved in to an entirely irrelevant bureaucrat such as Bradić".
+Despite being announced as guest whose travel costs and stay were to be covered by the festival with his documentary The Weight of Chains scheduled to screen after Kusturica reportedly saw it and liked it, Malagurski ended up being uninvited from the festival with his film removed from the screening schedule without explanation.
+Inquiring as to what had occurred, Malagurski reportedly contacted the same contacts within Küstendorf organization that had booked him at the festival in the first place, but received a non-specific answer that "things have gotten difficult, the decision is no longer ours".
+In January 2015, Malagurski spoke about the episode: "According to the information I was able to obtain, the person responsible for The Weight of Chains not being screened at Küstendorf is Nebojša Bradić, then culture minister and member of G17+, a political party the movie is critical of.
+It's unfortunate, really, one would think a party supposedly advocating "European and Western values" would not specifically go out of its way to silence free speech, freedom of thought, and pluralism, which is exactly what they did in this instance.
+I was also a bit disappointed that Kusturica, a world-renowned director with so much acclaim and stature, caved in to an entirely irrelevant bureaucrat like Bradić".